Muirfield Seamount

-The dramatic accidental discovery of the Muirfield Seamount is often cited as an example of limitations in the vertical datum accuracy of some offshore areas as represented on nautical chart especially on small-scale charts.
-More recently, in 2005 the submarine ran into an uncharted seamount about 560 kilometers (350 statute miles) south of Guam at a speed of 35 kn, sustaining serious damage and killing one seaman.
+The accidental discovery of the Muirfield Seamount is often cited as an example of limitations in the vertical datum accuracy of some offshore areas as represented on nautical charts, especially on small-scale charts.
+More recently, in 2005 the submarine ran into an uncharted seamount about 560 kilometers (350 statute miles) south of Guam, sustaining serious damage and killing one seaman.